What Can You Do With a Social Work Degree?

 Medical Social Worker

-Many social work graduates find employment in the medical industry as healthcare social workers or clinical social workers.
-They interview, assess, and counsel people with physical, mental, and behavioral health issues in hospitals, residential care facilities, and private practices.
+Many social work majors work in the medical industry as healthcare social workers or clinical social workers.
+They work in hospitals, residential care facilities, and private practices.
+They spend their days interviewing, assessing, and counseling people with physical, mental, and behavioral health issues.

-Since most social workers in the medical industry work at a clinical level, a master’s in social work is usually necessary.
-Students on this academic path should consider taking courses in substance use counseling, mental health counseling, or disability services.
+Since most social workers in the medical industry work at a clinical level, a master's in social work degree is usually necessary.
+Students on this academic path should consider taking courses in substance abuse counseling, mental health counseling, or disability services.

 School or Family Social Worker

-Many social workers find jobs in childcare or educational settings, where they promote a safe learning environment and help students with their academic and personal progress.
-They may provide students with guidance on personal issues affecting their conduct and grades, along with helping them build post-graduation plans.
+Many school and career counselors and social workers find jobs in childcare or educational settings, promoting a safe learning environment and helping students with their academic and personal progress.
+This can include providing guidance for students on personal issues that affect their conduct and grades and helping students build post-graduation plans.

-Most states require school social workers and counselors to hold clinical licensure, so earning a master’s in social work is the best choice for students on this career path.
-A concentration in school social work or additional coursework in human development, adolescent mental health, and family and youth relationships can benefit these learners.
+Most states require school social workers and counselors to hold clinical licensure, so earning a master's in social work is the best choice for students on this career path.
+If possible, seek a concentration in school social work or additional coursework in human development, adolescent mental health, and family and youth relationships.

 Community Social Worker

 Many social workers seek employment in community health settings, like nonprofit mental health organizations or state and county health service centers.
-They work in case management, health outcome assessment, and public advocacy for community health issues.
+They spend much of their days working in case management, health outcome assessment, and public advocacy for community health issues.

-Community health social work operates mostly on the macro level rather than independently.
-Careers in this field only require a bachelor’s degree in most states.
-Course topics include macro social work practice, research methods, and social policy and social justice.
+Community health social work operates mostly on the macro level rather than one on one.
+Careers in this field only require a bachelor's degree in most states.
+Course topics to consider include macro social work practice, social work research methods, and social policy and social justice.

 Psychiatric Social Worker